WendyRl/CSS545HW3/README.md

 Purpose: The app is completely closed by the user or the system.

 Actions: Clean up any remaining resources, unregister listeners or receivers, perform final cleanup tasks, and ensure graceful handling of app termination.

+## App Example
+### Testing
+Simulate App Switching: Press the "Home" button or switch to another app to simulate the app being suspended.

+Resume the App: Resume the app by opening it again, and you should see that the text entered before switching away is restored.

+### Explaination:
+onSaveInstanceState(): This method is triggered when the app is about to be suspended.
+It stores the current state of the EditText into a Bundle using the putString() method.

+onRestoreInstanceState(): This method is triggered when the app is resumed.
+It retrieves the stored state from the Bundle using the getString() method and updates the EditText to reflect the saved data.